stagehandshawn/EvoCmdWing/readme.md

 ## Overview
  - Sends custom keys to grandMA3 onPC when paired with `/help_files/EvoCmdWingv0.2_keyboard_shortcuts.xml` you will have a nice control surface.
  - LED feedback for XKeys.
- - 8 extra encoders for XKeys 1-8
+ - 8 extra encoders for XKeys 1-8 with added Press action.
  - Keyboard compiled using QMK firmware.
+ - Designed with
+   - D-Type panel mount openings for changes/additions later without reprinting (e.g., adding Art-net to DMX module, hardware midi, or LTC generator)
+   - Extra stand-offs for adding prototype boards for extra design options

 ## Getting started
 - [Bill Of Materials](https://github.com/stagehandshawn/EvoCmdWing/wiki/Bill-of-Materials)